The Pros and Cons of Fresh Apple Juice You Should Know

 Apples are one of those readily available and affordable fruits that are rich in nutritional value.
 Some people prefer eating their apples whole, while others prefer to juice them.

-A masticating juicer is a good option because the produced apple juice is crushed at a slow speed and so it does not introduce as much heat and oxygen as with a centrifugal juicer.
-Masticating juicers grind the fruit at a speed of around 80-100 RPM to make the juice.
+When making apple juice, it is recommended to use a masticating juicer to make your juice (as opposed to conventional centrifugal juicers), because the produced juice is crushed at a slow speed and does not introduce as much heat and oxygen as with a centrifugal juicer.

 Benefits of Fresh Apple Juice